Persistent nodal magnon-photon polariton in ferromagnetic heterostructures

 \subsection{Quantum scheme with Ohmic dissipation}

-In the NM$|$FI$|$NM heterostructure, the photon modes are well confined between two NM layers, acting as an ultrathin microwave waveguide.
+In the NM$|$FI$|$NM heterostructure, the photon modes are well confined between two NM layers in the scale of $\sim 100$~nm, acting as an ultrathin microwave waveguide.
 Magnon modes in the FI are also renormalized since the stray magnetic field is changed due to the back-and-forth reflection by the NMs according to Eq.~\eqref{C}.
 The interaction between magnon and photon in the ferromagnetic heterostructure can be conveniently understood using the quantum approach.
-However, the Ohmic dissipation in the NM$|$FI$|$NM heterostructure presents a challenge that requires a different quantum scheme from conventions.
+However, the Ohmic dissipation in the NM$|$FI$|$NM heterostructure presents a challenge that requires a different quantum scheme from Hermitian conventions.

 In the long wavelength limit, the eigenfrequency of the magnon modes is captured by Kittel's formula~\cite{Kittel_mode}